 From January 2021 to January 2023, the average retail price for diesel in Hainan was ¥7.78/L and the price for LNG was ¥7.5/kg (these prices were used in this study and were considered constant).
-The average electricity price reported by BET fleet owners was ¥0.7/kWh.
+The average electricity price was ¥0.7/kWh.
 The battery swapping station levies a fee of ¥0.45 per kWh for the swapping service.
 Fleet operators who purchased the complete truck (with batteries) pay the electricity price plus the service fee to swap a battery, or ¥1.15 per kWh charged.
 For the BaaS model, fleet owners pay the electricity price and the service fee, plus an average rental fee of ¥0.55 per kWh, for a total of ¥1.7/kWh.
-The hydrogen price is the real market price of hydrogen for FCET refueling purposes in 2023, according to our interviews with hydrogen suppliers.
+The hydrogen price is the real market price of hydrogen for FCET refueling purposes in 2023.